 Sound waves travel through different types of matter, including liquid water.
 Importantly, the movement of ocean water can greatly affect how sound waves travel from one point to another.
 Mesoscale ...

-Scientists at Japan’s Nagoya University have used Japan’s extensive network of GNSS receivers to create the first 3D images of atmospheric disturbances caused by the 2024 Noto Peninsula Earthquake.
+No audio available for this content.
+Scientists at Japan’s Nagoya University have used Japan’s extensive network of GNSS receivers to create the first 3D images of atmospheric disturbances caused by ...

 The top layer represents the location of the sound source and the path of sound propagation (A).
 The bottom layers represent convergence zones with different sound propagation paths (B-F).
 Sound waves ...